 The entire report of all reported Maryland crimes is available as a PDF here.
 Caution: this is an extremely large file.

 Domestic Violence Services Provided

 Each year, the National Network to End Domestic Violence (NNEDV) spearheads a national Domestic Violence Census, where local domestic violence programs across the nation participate in a one day snapshot of services they provide to domestic violence victims.
-The latest report for Maryland is available as a PDF here.
+The 2013 report for Maryland is available as a PDF here.